 On January 23, 2025, we entered into the ELOC Purchase Agreement with the Investor, pursuant to which the Investor has committed to purchase up to the lesser of (a) \$15.0 million of shares of common stock and (b) 19.99% of the total number of shares of common stock outstanding as of the date of the ELOC Purchase Agreement, or the Exchange Cap, upon the terms and subject to the conditions and limitations set forth in the ELOC Purchase Agreement, or the "Commitment Amount"; provided, however, that such limitations will not apply if we obtain stockholder approval to issue additional shares of common stock.
-Of such shares, we have registered 5,000,000 shares for resale by the Investor pursuant to this prospectus, assuming that such stockholder approval is obtained, and we will be required to register under the Securities Act for resale by the Investor any additional shares of common stock we sell under the ELOC Purchase Agreement.
-Of the 5,000,000 shares registered for resale by the Investor, we have been advised that 580,014 shares have already been sold.
-The ELOC Shares that may be issued under the ELOC Purchase Agreement may be sold by us to the Investor at our discretion from time to time until the earliest of (i) the date on which the Investor has purchased ELOC Shares pursuant to the ELOC Purchase Agreement equal to the maximum amount of the Facility, (ii) the three-year anniversary of the date on which we may commence selling shares pursuant to the ELOC Purchase Agreement pursuant to the terms thereof, (iii) written notice of termination by the Company upon certain events occurring.
+Of such shares, we have previously registered for resale by the Investor 5,000,000 shares that we may issue under the ELOC Purchase Agreement, are registering an additional 10,000,000 shares for issuance under the ELOC Purchase Agreement and resale by the Investor pursuant to this prospectus, assuming that such stockholder approval is obtained, and we will be required to register under the Securities Act for resale by the Investor any additional shares of common stock we sell under the ELOC Purchase Agreement.
+The ELOC Shares that may be issued under the ELOC Purchase Agreement may be sold by us to the Investor at our discretion from time to time until the earliest of (i) the date on which the Investor has purchased ELOC Shares pursuant to the ELOC Purchase Agreement pursuant to the terms thereof, (iii) written notice of termination by us to the Investor (which cannot occur at any time that the Investor holds any of the ELOC Shares), or (iv) written notice of termination by the Investor to us upon certain events occurring.